 Today, Clayoquot Sound welcomes around a million visitors annually.
 Many arrive in March to view the 25,000 grey whales that pass through Clayoquot Sound en route from Baja to Alaska.

-Come and experience, first hand, all that the B.C. region has to offer!
+Come and experience, first hand, all that the pacific northwest has to offer!